MinnPost/leaflet-addons/README.md

 ## Usage

-Include the following in your page:
+Include the following in your page (with the regular Leaflet scripts).

  - ```leaflet-addons.min.js```
  - ```leaflet-addons.css```